denjn5/d3-tutorial/ReadMePart2.md

 });
 ```

-d3.json is a super-simple d3 function that allows us to pull our data from a json file (d3 has other simiilar functions for csv, tsv, etc. files).
-We include the filename 2 arguments
+d3.json is a super-simple d3 function that allows us to pull our data from a json file (d3 has other similar functions for csv, tsv, etc. files).
+We include the filename 2 arguments:
 1) "data.json" (since we don't have any folder references, it assumes that this file is in the same directory as the current file)
 2) A special _anonymous_ function that returns either an error or the data as a variable, "nodeData".
 All of our code that processes and presents the data typically fits within this anonymous function block.

+If you inspect the data.json file, you'll note that we've added some attributes (text, sentiment, source).
+You can ignore those for this tutorial.
+We'll use them in the future.

 ## Calculate Each Arc